 Once you have completed the above 6 month mandatory training, you can further your training as part of your ongoing professional development.
 All aspects of this training will be delivered online whereby you can set your own pace with the last aspect ‘Mindfulness and the Art of Managing Anger & Stress’ being a 10-day retreat in Spain.

-Mike Fisher is the founder of The British Association of Anger Management (B.A.A.M) and is the UK’s leading expert in anger and conflict management.
+Mike Fisher is the founder of The British Association of Anger Management (B.A.A.M) and is one of the UK’s leading expert’s in anger and conflict management.

 He has been involved in personal and professional development for 30 years.